sajeyyy/LLVM-CFG-Analyzer/README.md

   - Visual the Control Flow Graph (Graphviz will convert the output dotfile to a PNG) `dot -Tpng main.dot -o cfg.png`

-.
-├── ast.rkt               # Defines the AST node structures for LLVM instructions, basic blocks, and functions ├── main.rkt              # Main entry point for the program and constructs the CFGs ├── parser.rkt            # Contains the logic for parsing LLVM IR ├── test.ll               # Example LLVM IR file for testing └── README.md             # Documentation